sethmlarson/mashpack/README.md

 for encoding [variable-length integers](https://http2.github.io/http2-spec/compression.html#rfc.section.5.1) in order to achieve superior JSON-object compression. mshpck has the same interface as MessagePack including extensions.

+This repository also serves as a "reference-implementation" of the specification in Python.
+The specification and implementation are currently works in progress, feel free to contribute with a pull request!

 ## Specification

 ### Data Types Overview